Pegah-Ardehkhani/Combinatorial-Optimization/01. Traveling Salesman Problem (TSP)/01. Symmetric TSP/Heuristic methods/04. Farthest Insertion/README.md

 | **City 3** | 15     | 35     | 0      | 30     |
 | **City 4** | 20     | 25     | 30     | 0      |

-Let’s apply the **Farthest Insertion** heuristic to this matrix, starting from City 1.
+Let's apply the **Farthest Insertion** heuristic to this matrix, starting from City 1.

 #### Step 1: Initialize with Start City
 - Start at **City 1**.